-One way to mitigate business and brand risk is to spread brand responsibility across the entire firm by giving each and every employee the tools and education required to become a living, breathing representation of the brand.
-The goal should be to incorporate employees into the brand dialogue to increase internal brand ownership.
-This ownership not only leads to more ethical and consistent practices across the organization, but also leads to lower turnover, better customer services, and employees who work harder and better.
-Additionally, employees who understand and embody the brand create brand differentiation for your customers – something that is important in today’s hyper-competitive market clutter and hard for your competition to replicate.
+One of the most effective ways to deliver on your brand strategy is by ensuring the alignment of the entire customer experience – with employees being a critical brand touchpoint.
+Therefore, it is important to equip all employees with the tools and education required to bring the brand to life, ideally incorporating them into the brand dialogue to increase internal brand ownership.
+This ownership not only leads to more consistent practices across the organization, but also leads to lower turnover, better customer service, and employees who more engaged and invested in brand success.
+Additionally, employees who understand and embody the brand create brand differentiation for your customers – something that is not only important but also hard for competition to replicate.

-Your company can distribute brand responsibility through Brand Assimilation, a process designed to bring the brand to life throughout an organization.
+Brand Assimilation is a process designed to bring the brand to life throughout an organization.
 A successful and structured Brand Assimilation program will help employees understand your brand and translate that understanding into behavioral changes that generate more meaningful relationships with customers and increased profitability.
-Creating a brand-based culture, however, is not just about one-time training programs, slogans, t-shirts, “rah-rah” events, or internal communications.
+Creating a brand-based culture, however, is not just about one-time training programs, slogans, or internal communications.
 It is about developing a sincere and ongoing commitment to the organization’s brand development efforts in a thoughtful, holistic and creative way.